blenddehari/Biobanks-Master-Thesis/README.md

 3. As an example for testing, you can search by the following LOINC codes:
 * LOINC 39243-1 (Second hand smoke exposure), with values: 10.04-10.06
 * LOINC 39004-7 (Epidermal growth factor receptor Ag), with values: 1000-2000
+Note: Do not use the dash character ("-") when searching (i.e. for LOINC "39243-1" you can type "39243" in the search box and press enter, and you will get back a list of all LOINCs of that group where you can then select "39243-1" from the list.

 4. Please fill in the attribute name as anything (“test”, “test1”).
 If you want to search with more variations you can take a look at the values we have in the database (table name: “speed_up_tables_4”).
 In the aforementioned example for searching, I used range values, so you need to switch on the “Range Query”in the UI.

 5. You are ready to go, press the search button and analyse the results.
-You just got a ranked list of collections and biobanks with a hit ratio and number of hits matched for each of them, and on opening the rows you can see the same designated analytics per every LOINC code you searched for :)
+You just got a ranked list of collections and biobanks with a hit ratio and number of hits matched for each of them, and on expanding the rows you can see the same designated analytics per every LOINC you searched for :)
-Contact the biobank that whose collection fits your research purposes best and keep on innovating the medical field!
+Contact the biobank whose collection fits your research purposes best and keep on innovating the medical field!

 If you are not using Docker and want to manually start everything - the hard and inconvenient way